The Chained Muse

 If you desire to be god-like on Earth,

-Think twice before you pluck the fruit.
+Think twice before you dare to pluck the fruit.

 But joy’s desires will always quickly wane